The biography of Gertrud Arndt by Bianca Killmann for TAGWERC

 Early life and education (1903-1922)

-Photography and gender roles (1927-1933)
+Photography and Gender Roles (1927-1933)

 The new woman

-Her "Mask Portraits" from 1929 are considered works from this period.
-The series of photographs shows women posing with abstract masks.
-In this way, the complexity of female identity is highlighted and emphasized.
+Her "Mask Portraits," created in 1929, are considered works from this period.
+The series of photographs depicts women posing with abstract masks.
+In this way, the multifaceted nature of female identity is explored and emphasized.
 Arndt: "What is one?
-Maybe you always have a mask.
-Somewhere you always have an expression that you want to have.
-You could call that a mask, couldn't you?"
-The following year, her photo series "Die Neue Frau" (The New Woman) also explored the changing role of women in society after the First World War and captured this in the form of photo portraits.
+Perhaps one always has a mask.
+Somewhere, one always has an expression one wants to have.
+One could call that a mask, couldn't one?"
+Her photo series "The New Woman," created the following year, also addresses the changing role of women in society after the First World War and captures this in the form of photographic portraits.

-Birth of the selfie
+The birth of the selfie

 The Bauhaus decade (1923-1933)